-As indicated above, Grade Points are not awarded for Pass/Fail courses.
+Grade Points are not awarded for Pass/Fail courses.
 As a result, a "P" grade does not affect the GPA.
-However, if a student fails to meet the minimum requirements for the course ("C" level work) a grade of "F" will be awarded which does affect a student's GPA.
+However, students failing to meet the minimum requirements for a Pass/Fail course, "C" level work, will receive a grade of "F" which does affect a student's GPA.